 Suggested by Norbert | World in Paris

-Mont Saint Michel is a tiny French island off the coast of Normandy, home to a medieval abbey dedicated to Saint-Michel, and it was an important pilgrimage center for Christians during medieval times.
+Mont Saint Michel is one of the most famous islands in France to visit.
+This tiny French island off the coast of Normandy is home to a medieval abbey dedicated to Saint-Michel, and it was an important pilgrimage center for Christians during medieval times.
 Mont Saint-Michel is listed UNESCO Heritage Site for its history, beautiful setting, and religious importance.

 A pedestrian path links Mont Saint-Michel to the French coast during the day, but the island is cut off from the rest of the world with the highest tides.
 This area is known for having the highest tides in Europe, so you must be careful and leave the island well before the first waves arrive.